2004 Summer Paralympics: Torch relay

 The same torch design used for the Olympics was used for the Paralympic Games.
 The flame was lit in a ritual carried out at dusk on September 9, 2004, in the Temple of Hephaestus, at the foot of the Acropolis and resulted in the fire raised from a forge and a reenactment of one of the founding myths of the city of Athens.
 The first torchbearer was the swimmer Kostantinos Fykas who won 2 gold medals in Sydney, 4 years earlier and 1 silver in Atlanta.
 The relay took it throughout Athens metropolitan area, and its route wanted to contrast with that of the Olympic torch, by demonstrating the modern side of Greece, passing through 54 municipalities and covering a distance of 410 km.

-680 torchbearers shared its light and the values of strength, pursuit and noble competition.
-The journey begun from the heart of Athens, in Thiseio.

-After the forge ceremony, the Paralympic Torch slept at Odeon of Herodes Atticus.
-The route also take steps on the Temple of Poseidon, Sounion and Brauron, and the great centers of the classical age,Megara and Elefsina, with their remarkable archaeological museums, all welcomed the Paralympic flame which also shone its light on the magnificent coastal route that runs towards Sounio and the Marathon Dam.On September 17, the Paralympic Flame arrived in the Olympic Stadium during the Opening Ceremony.
+The journey began from the heart of Athens, in Thiseio.
+After the forge ceremony, the Paralympic Torch stopped at Odeon of Herodes Atticus.
+The route also passed by the Temple of Poseidon, Sounion and Brauron, as well as through the cities of Megara and Elefsina, before continuing along the coast towards Sounio and the Marathon Dam.
+On September 17, the Paralympic Flame arrived in the Olympic Stadium during the Opening Ceremony.
+A total of 680 torchbearers took part in the relay.